 The bogus claim of “Palestinian” ethnicity is merely an elaborate (and -- thus far -- diplomatically successful) ruse to disguise the true pan-Arab and pan-Islamic goal, which is to dismember and then eradicate the Jewish nation-state of Israel.

 Occasionally, even “Palestinian” leaders themselves publicly admit as much.
-As candidly stated by Zahir Muhsein, then head of the Palestine Liberation Organization's Military Department and a member of its Executive Committee:
+As candidly stated by Zahir Muhsein, head of the Palestine Liberation Organization's Military Department and a member of its Executive Committee:

 “The Palestinian people does not exist.
 The creation of a Palestinian state is only a means for continuing our struggle against the State of Israel for our Arab unity.
 In reality, Today, there is no difference between Jordanians, Palestinians, Syrians and Lebanese.
 Only for political and tactical reasons do we speak, Today, about the existence of a Palestinian people, since Arab national interests demand that we posit the existence of a distinct Palestinian people to oppose Zionism.
 For tactical reasons, Jordan -- which is a sovereign state with defined borders -- cannot raise claims to Haifa and Jaffa.
 While, as a Palestinian, I can undoubtedly demand Haifa, Jaffa, Beersheba and Jerusalem.
 However, the moment we reclaim our right to all of Palestine, we will not wait even a minute to unite Palestine and Jordan.”
-(Excerpt from interview given to Amsterdam-based newspaper “Dagblad de Verdieping Trouw”, March 31, 1977).
+(Excerpt from interview given by Zahir Muhsein to Netherlands-based newspaper “Dagblad de Verdieping Trouw”, March 31, 1977).

 © Mark S. Rosenblit